Chart Color Schemes

 Health

-Health performance in College Grove - Carey Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in College Grove - Carey Park is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-College Grove - Carey Park faces significant health challenges, with common health conditions prevalent across both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (~3,606 people), compared to 54.1% in the rest of WA and the national average of 55.3%.
+College Grove - Carey Park faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 48% (around 3,609 people), compared to 54.1% across the Rest of WA and a national average of 55.3%.
 Mental health issues and arthritis are the most common medical conditions, affecting 12.2% and 10.2% of residents respectively.

-59.7% of residents report no medical ailments, compared to 66.4% in the rest of WA.
-The area has 16.2% of residents aged 65 and over (1,215 people), lower than the 17.6% in the rest of WA.
-Health outcomes among seniors present challenges broadly inline with the general population's health profile.
+About 59.7% of residents report no medical ailments, compared to 66.4% in Rest of WA.
+The area has 16.2% (1,215 people) of residents aged 65 and over, lower than the 17.6% in Rest of WA.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health